 I was to wait six weeks (enough time for the thyroxine to exit my system) then return for a retest.

 Over these weeks I faced horrendous depression and other symptoms that I find extremely difficult to articulate.
 Thoughts about dying dropped into my head, that one day I would die but it felt imminent and present.
-These thoughts were there all day long, I would be half way through a sentence and my thoughts would remined me about my mortality.
+These thoughts were there all day long, I would be halfway through a sentence and my thoughts would remind me about my mortality.
 I was tired, achy, I cried a lot.
 My sleep was disturbed and twitchy, I felt desperate for the toilet but when I went it felt like I had to push.
 My hair was falling out, my mouth was dry and I had mild tingling in my arms.

 After six weeks I returned to the endocrinologist feeling certain that I would be instructed to recommence taking the thyroxine.
 My blood work was normal – this time I was devastated.

 If my thyroid function was normal why was I feeling so horrendous and so it began again ‘I would suggest you have mental health problems, how are you addressing these?’ said the endocrinologist.